imustafijur/vanityaddress/Privacy-Policy.md

 ## Unique Features and Value

-Lucky Address allows users to create customizable cryptocurrency addresses with personalized prefixes or suffixes such as lucky numbers or symbols, providing a unique and memorable address format.
+Vanity Address allows users to create customizable cryptocurrency addresses with personalized prefixes or suffixes such as lucky numbers or symbols, providing a unique and memorable address format.
 This adds significant value compared to generic wallet address generators.
 The mnemonic phrase generated along with the address is stored securely on the user’s local device.

 ## Third-Party Services